sigmdel/mdPushButton/Readme.md

 The original version of this library was made available elsewhere under the name [mdButton.zip](https://sigmdel.ca/michel/program/esp8266/arduino/switch_debouncing_en.html#downloads).
-The current version adopted a better name, improved the class constructor to handle active `HIGH` buttons with  internal pull-down resistors if available and added callback functions.
+Version 0.1.1 (2020-12-04) adopted a better name, improved the class constructor to handle active `HIGH` buttons with  internal pull-down resistors if available and added callback functions.

+Version 0.1.2 (2021-01-04)
+1. Added button release debounce on long button presses.
+2. Removed the `_checkInterval` and `setCheckInterval`.
+The functionality was not implemented.
+3. Improved the debugging functions in the `mdPushButton` class.
+4. Added the `push_button_tune.ino` sketch.

 ## mdPushButton Class Constructor